Stayl045/stephans-code-journal/README.md

 ## Jan 31st Journal Entry Notes

+### Plan for Building my Gallery

+- 1. Its a good idea to choose images that have similar themes and color shemes
+- 2. create folder/file directories
+- 3. Create a seperate CSS folder/file for all the fonts that I want to use can link to
+- 4. Create a reset.css for `*` CSS.
+- 5. Then add the content.
+  - "This workflow helps reduce errors.

 ### Todays Notes: Building an Image Gallery

-- Its a good idea to choose images that have similar themes and color shemes